Challenger Center Hawai‘i

 How is the mission curriculum developed?

 CCHI integrates core resource materials from NASA and the Hawai‘i Department of Education.
-The curriculum is aligned to the Hawai‘i Content and Performance Standards (HCPS) and is currently being realigned to meet the national Common Core Standards for language arts, science, and mathematics.
+The curriculum is aligned to the Hawai‘i Content and Performance Standards III (HCPS III) and aligned to meet the national Common Core Standards for language arts, science, and mathematics.
 The curriculum will be aligned to the Next Generation Science Standards (NGSS).